Amazing architecture, beautiful beaches and loads of independent restaurants and shops, this is the ultimate list of things to do in the Hague

 One of the most famous complex of buildings in the Hague is the Binnehof – this is where the Dutch Parliament is and it’s completely open to the public.

-There are two main buildings at Parliament – one is modern and covered by glass everywhere (this is to represent that the Dutch parliament are completely transparent with everything they do) – and the other building is the ornate old castle that dates back to the 15th century.
+There are two main buildings at Parliament.
+One is modern and covered by glass everywhere (this is to represent that the Dutch parliament are completely transparent with everything they do).
+The other building is the ornate old castle that dates back to the 15th century.

 Another building I love in the Hague is the Peace Palace.
 This is the International Court of Justice, and even though it looks like another old castle it is a working building.

 Even though you can’t access the building itself, you can access the grounds and take photos of it.
-Definitely one of the best photo spots in the Hague!
+It was definitely one of my favourite photo spots in the city.

 Based over three floors, the Escher Museum houses some of his most famous works such as ‘Drawing Hands’ and ‘Ascending and Descending’.
 I found it really fascinating learning where Escher got his inspiration from and how he came up with some of his designs.
 Pretty trippy I can tell you that – what a mind!